pilgrimtabby/pilgrim-autosplitter/README.md

 #### Latest release

-Download the latest MacOS build by clicking on the link in Releases on the right-hand side of the page.
+Download the latest MacOS build by going to the most recent release (under Releases on the right-hand side of the page) and downloading `pilgrim-autosplitter.v1.0.0.zip` (or whatever the newest version number is).
+Put it with your other applications, or wherever you want it.

 Pros: It's one file, and it's easy to install and use.